rebelsky/sams-assorted-musings-reflections/fourteen-questions-2020-07-17.md

 I went to a school whose undergraduate curriculum involved a lot of requirements.
 Grinnell's curriculum provides a strange contrast to me.
 What I regret most is that Grinnell students lack a common intellectual heritage.
-At Chicago, it was pretty clear that you, your roommate, or your best friend had read Freud, Marx, Plato, Adam Smith, and Thomas Kuhn.
+At Chicago, it was pretty clear that by the end of your first two quaraters, you, your roommate, or your best friend had read Freud, Marx, Plato, Adam Smith, and Thomas Kuhn.
 (Yeah, a bunch of dead white guys.)
 Being able to draw on a common set of knowledge deepened our discussions, our arguments, our conversations.
 I miss that.

 Chicago was also on the quarter system.
 That meant that most students took between forty and forty-eight courses in their time